ronanguilloux/Docker-Symfony-PostgreSQL-ELK/README.md

 # Symfony-PostgreSQL

-A complete stack for running Symfony, Nginx, PHP-FPM & PostgreSQL into containers, using docker-compose tool.
+A complete stack for running Symfony 2 atop Nginx, PHP-FPM, PostgreSQL and ELK.
+Each of them running in containers, using `docker-compose` tool.

 ## Installation